Lincoln LS owners have reported 49 problems related to automatic transmission (under the power train category).

 - engine coils bad. $600 fix, and still doesnt run right. - thurmistate issues.
 Replaced once for $300 and doing it again. - both front inside door handles replaced. $400 each time.
 These were specifically designed to fail after time after seeing them!

 - loud "clunking" coming from front passenger wheel.
 Looked at with no answer why. - car has shut down electrically driving down interstate multiple times only to start up after sitting a while.
 Very dangerous due to losing power steering.
 No answer to why.
-It was Thursday, Jul.
-7, 2011 when this automatic transmission issue happened.

 See all problems of the 2002 Lincoln LS.